gcsescience.com 14 gcsescience.com

 In general, the more reactive a

-metal is the more quickly it will corrode.
+metal is the more quickly it corrodes.

 Aluminium